 Mr. Millstein is a Life Trustee and former Chairman of the Board of the Central Park Conservancy (1991-1999) and is currently Chairman of the Central Park Conservancy Institute for Urban Parks.
 He is Chairman Emeritus and member of the Board of Overseers of the Albert Einstein College of Medicine (1977-present), Chairman Emeritus of the Board of Trustees of the American Red Cross of Greater New York (2008-present) and Emeritus Director for New Yorkers for Parks.
 Mr. Millstein currently serves as pro bono counsel to the Board of Directors of the Lower Manhattan Development Corporation, the agency overseeing the redevelopment of Lower Manhattan and is a dedicated member of the Board of Directors of the National September 11 Memorial & Museum at the World Trade Center.
 He serves as a member of the Board of Governors of the City Center of Music and Drama, Inc.; is an Honorary Founding Co-Chair of the American College of Governance Counsel and is a founding member of the Board of the Systemic Risk Council.

-Mr. Millstein is a graduate of Columbia Law School and holds a B.S. in Engineering from Columbia College.
+Mr. Millstein is a graduate of Columbia Law School and holds a B.S. in Engineering from Columbia School of Engineering.